Mercedes-Benz L 4500

 The Mercedes-Benz L 4500 was a heavy duty truck by Mercedes-Benz.
 It was built by Daimler-Benz from 1939 – 1944 in the Mercedes-Benz plant Gaggenau, and from 1944 – 1945 by Saurer.
 The vehicle is a long-bonnet truck and was offered as a rear-wheel-drive truck (L 4500 S) and as an all-wheel-drive truck (L 4500 A).
-The German Wehrmacht used the L 4500 with armoured cabins as Flaks during World War II.
+The German Wehrmacht used the L 4500 with armoured cabins as Flak trucks during World War II.
 Due to the lack of production material, the cabin was replaced with the simplified standardised Wehrmacht cabin and the mudwings with simplified wings in 1943.
 Also, the L 4500 chassis was used for the Sonderkraftfahrzeug 4.

-L4500 was also used as the designation until 1954 for the Mercedes-Benz L 312 built from 1953-1961.
+L4500 was also used as the designation until 1954 for the Mercedes-Benz L 312 built from 1953 to 1961.

 Description

 The L 4500 is a truck with a long bonnet, U-shape ladder frame and two beam axles.
 Both axles are leaf sprung.
 The front axle has single wheels whereas the rear axle has twin wheels.
 The tyres have the size 10.5—20".
 A pneumo-hydraulic brake-system is used, each wheel has a drum brake, the parking brake locks the rear wheels only.
 For steering, a ZF Type 721 steering system is used.
 From the engine, the torque is transmitted to a manual five-speed gearbox with a single disc dry clutch.
 The gearbox has a reduction gear.
 Only the rear wheels are driven.
 Unlike the L 4500 S, the L 4500 A has an offroad gear, which automatically switches on the front-wheel-drive, and disables even torque distribution.
 The Mercedes-Benz OM 67/4 Diesel engine was installed in the L 4500.
 It is a six-cylinder, straight, four-stroke, precombustion-chamber-injected, water-cooled diesel engine with OHV-Valvetrain.